Great Wall Motor: 2003–2018: Initial public offering, exports and new brands

 In the electric vehicle segment, GWM through its battery business unit conducted pre-research on battery production since 2012. in October 2016, the company launched its first electric vehicle, the Great Wall C30EV.
-In 2017, in order to offset the company's fleet average fuel consumption in China, GWM acquired a 25% stake of Hebei Yujie Vehicle Industry, a major company in the low-speed electric vehicle (LSEV) market.
+In 2017, to offset the company's fleet average fuel consumption in China, GWM acquired a 25% stake of Hebei Yujie Vehicle Industry, a major company in the low-speed electric vehicle (LSEV) market.
 The collaboration led to the establishment of Linktour Automobile, which initially converted some LSEVs to automobiles.
-The Linktour K-One electric crossover launched shortly after but failed in the market.
+The Link Tour K-One electric crossover launched shortly after but failed in the market.
 By 2019, Linktour faced financial difficulties, leading to production halts and eventual bankruptcy.
 In February 2018, GWM spun off its battery business unit into an independent battery manufacturer, SVOLT Energy Technology Co., Ltd or commonly known as SVOLT.
 GWM in 2018 also created its own electric vehicle brand, Ora.
 While its first model, the Ora iQ, had limited success, the Ora Black Cat (initially Ora R1) dominated small electric car sales.